caiookb/github-compare/README.md

  3. Run `npm start` to start the application
  4. Go to [localhost:3000](localhost:3000)

+### How to test application

+ 1. Go to folder and run on terminal `npm install` to install all libs that are necessary for the application to run.
+ 2. Run `npm run test` to test the application

 Any doubt you can contact me on caiookb@gmail.com :)